Adidas's Latest Take On Stan Smiths Involves REAL Gold

 Adidas's iconic Stan Smith style has experienced its fair share of makeovers, both structural and aesthetic — and the payoff tends to be big.
 Just when we thought there couldn't be another way for the German sportswear brand to revamp its classic, it went ahead and made it gilded.

 Adidas Originals worked with Eytzinger, a 167-year-old purveyor of gold leaf.
-The gilded effect is the result of 999 pure gold leaves applied to the sneaker's tongue, heel tab, and sign-off.
-Yet this touch of luxury isn't going to totally break the bank: Each Noble Metals Pack shoe will retail for $110.
-(For reference, Stan Smiths usually range from $75 to $110, while Rod Lavers are typically $65.)
-Plus, this blingy style costs less than Barneys New York's golden, deconstructed take on the Superstar, which already dropped this summer — and promptly reached sellout status.
+The gilded effect is the result of 999 pure gold leaves applied to the shoe's tongue, heel tab, and sign-off.
+Yet this touch of luxury isn't going to totally break the bank: Each Noble Metals Pack shoe will retail for £109.95.
+(For reference, Stan Smiths usually range from £69.95 to £94.95, while Rod Lavers are typically £49.95.)

 Adidas Originals worked with Eytzinger, a 167-year-old purveyor of gold leaf.
-The gilded effect is the result of 999 pure gold leaves applied to the sneaker's tongue, heel tab, and sign-off.
-Yet this touch of luxury isn't going to totally break the bank: Each Noble Metals Pack shoe will retail for $110.
-(For reference, Stan Smiths usually range from $75 to $110, while Rod Lavers are typically $65.)
-Plus, this blingy style costs less than Barneys New York's golden, deconstructed take on the Superstar, which already dropped this summer — and promptly reached sellout status.
+The gilded effect is the result of 999 pure gold leaves applied to the shoe's tongue, heel tab, and sign-off.
+Yet this touch of luxury isn't going to totally break the bank: Each Noble Metals Pack shoe will retail for £109.95.
+(For reference, Stan Smiths usually range from £69.95 to £94.95, while Rod Lavers are typically £49.95.)

 Advertisement